pypa/setuptools/docs/userguide/development_mode.rst

 to include your project's source code, thereby making it available on ``sys.path`` for all programs using that Python installation.

-You can deploy the same project to multiple staging areas, e.g. if you have multiple projects on the same machine that are sharing the same project you're doing development work.
+You can deploy the same project to multiple staging areas, e.g., if you have multiple projects on the same machine that are sharing the same project you're doing development work.